Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Numerical Experiments

 \subsection{Simulation Study - II}

 We consider a nonlinear regression example where we generate the data from the following model:

 where $\varepsilon \sim N(0,1)$.
 Further all the covariates are i.i.d. $N(0,1)$ and independent of $\varepsilon$.
 We generated 3000 data entries to create the training data for the experiment.
 Additional 1000 observations were generated for testing.
 We modeled this data using 2-hidden layer neural network which consists of 20 neurons per hidden layer.
-Sigmoid activation function is administered for each model used for comparative analysis.
-Table \ref{Node_selection_sim_results} illustrates the predictive performance of our model compared to SV-BNN, HS-BNN, and VBNN models.
-Our model is extremely well at pruning redundant nodes which leads to the most compact model compared to the other sparse models: SV-BNN and HS-BNN.
-Moreover it exhibits lower root mean squared error (RMSE) values among the sparse models while showing similar predictive performance compared to the densely connected VBNN.
-This experiment further underscores the major utility of our model to generate very compact models which could reduce computational times and memory usage at inference stage.
+Sigmoid activation function is administered for each model used for comparative analysis. \SJ{Table \ref{Node_selection_sim_results} provides the RMSEs on train and test dataset as well as layer-wise node sparsity estimates for SS-IG, SV-BNN, HS-BNN, and VBNN models.} Our model is extremely well at pruning redundant nodes which leads to the most compact model compared to the other sparse models: SV-BNN and HS-BNN.
+Moreover it exhibits lower root mean squared error (RMSE) values \SJ{on test data} among the sparse models while showing similar predictive performance compared to the densely connected VBNN.
+This experiment further underscores the major \SJ{benefit of our proposed approach} to generate very compact models which could reduce computational times and memory usage at inference stage.